 Out of all the red-carpet hairstyles Zendaya has sported over the years, it's difficult to choose a favorite.
 But we think her dirty-blonde pixie cut is criminally underrated.
-With tousled long bangs and dimensional color, this 'do is effortless perfection (perhaps Rue in Euphoria will wear a similar look next season).
+With tousled long bangs and dimensional color, this 'do is effortless perfection.

 Of course, Rihanna can do no wrong, and it's hard to choose from her iconic pixie-cut phase.
 But there's something about her naturally curly, tousled cut here that makes us feel nostalgic for her Diamonds era—maybe it's the wet-look curls or the statement jewelry.
 Either way, it's a favorite in our book.

-Writer and cool-girl Tavi Gevinson shows us how low-effort is done.
+Writer and actress Tavi Gevinson shows us how low effort is done.
 She still looks chic and put-together with her long pixie pieces slicked back and pulled behind the ears.
 Combine that with a fresh face and bold, bright lip, and we can't help but admire how majorly this look was achieved with (probably) minimal effort.

-Model and actress Sienna Miller has long-perfected the effortless cool-girl aesthetic.
-But nothing encapsulates that vibe quite like a good haircut—and although Miller's been rocking different versions of pixie cuts for years, we're quite fond of this 'do in particular.
-All you need to do is middle-part your long pixie cut, and flip out the ends to your liking.
+Actress Viola Davis has long-perfected the sophisticated aesthetic.
+But nothing encapsulates that vibe quite like a good haircut—and although Davis has been rocking different versions of pixie cuts for years, we're quite fond of this 'do in particular.
+All you need to do is side-part your long pixie cut, and ask your stylist to razor out the ends to your liking.

-To get Kerry Washington's piece-y, side-swept bangs, all you need to do is take a pinch of texturizing cream (like Oribe Matte Waves Lotion) on your fingertips to piece out your bangs and accentuate the tousled texture.
+To get Kerry Washington's piecey, sideswept bangs, all you need to do is take a bit of texturizing cream (like Oribe Matte Waves Lotion, $42) on your fingertips to piece out your bangs and accentuate the tousled texture.
 "It makes you look like you just happen to have great hair without trying," says Johnson.
 "It's not fussy."

-Actress Rowan Blanchard pulls off the whimsical, shag-like pixie cut perfectly—and so could you!
+Actress Rowan Blanchard pulls off the whimsical, shag-like pixie cut perfectly—and so can you.
 "As long as your hair has texture and isn't too fine, it's super fun and flirty," says Johnson.
 "You need some density to make it work, and the right products to get that effortless vibe."

 With short sides and longer pieces on top, get ready for endless styling possibilities.
 Model Maria Borges shows us how it's done with voluminous ringlets on top, piled asymmetrically.
 It might look ultra-polished and glam, but with the right cut, you'll be able to style your hair like this instantly.